Advising Clients in Same-Sex Relationships

-Sharing of assets can also trigger a gift tax.
-If a partner owning property puts the other partner on the deed as a joint tenant with right of survivorship, a gift has occurred.
+The sharing of assets can also trigger a gift tax.
+If a partner owning property puts the other partner on the deed as a joint tenant with the right of survivorship, a gift has occurred.
 This result can be avoided with an incomplete gift such as an agreement that the property passes at death or some other contingency.
 With proper planning, property tax and gift tax consequences can be minimized.
 A short-term opportunity may be present in the recent increase in the unified credit to the equivalent of a $5 million gift.
 The estate tax impact of this temporary provision (which expires Dec.
 31, 2012) may be augmented by the use of a trust.
 For example, assume $5 million placed in trust is valued at $7.5 million in 10 years.
 A surviving spouse/partner would inherit the $7.5 million with no gift or estate tax consequences.

 Same-sex couples must tread carefully in the matter of retirement accounts.
 Social Security benefits are not passed on to surviving domestic partners, but in some cases, IRA and 401(k) accounts can be rolled over.
-IRS Publication 590, Individual Retirement Arrangements (IRAs), states that proceeds may pass to a nonspouse beneficiary via a trustee-to-trustee rollover “as long as the IRA into which amounts are being moved is set up and maintained in the name of the deceased IRA owner for the benefit of [the non-spouse] as beneficiary.”
-Employer-sponsored 401(k) and 403(b) retirement accounts may also roll over according to this rule, although the plan sponsor is not required to offer the direct rollover option to non-spouse beneficiaries.
+IRS Publication 590, Individual Retirement Arrangements (IRAs), states that proceeds may pass to a non-spouse beneficiary via a trustee-to-trustee rollover “as long as the IRA into which amounts are being moved is set up and maintained in the name of the deceased IRA owner for the benefit of [the non-spouse] as beneficiary.”
+Employer-sponsored 401(k) and 403(b) retirement accounts may also rollover according to this rule, although the plan sponsor is not required to offer the direct rollover option to non-spouse beneficiaries.
 Unless such provisions are followed to the letter, the tax-deferred accounts have to be cashed out upon the death of the IRA owner and are subject to immediate taxation.
 Also, the fact that the law generally favors biological relatives in the absence of a will or trust places a premium on estate planning for same-sex couples.
 Since a will can be contested, a revocable living trust may provide a more secure way for domestic partners to provide for a survivor.

 DIVORCE OR TERMINATION OF SAME-SEX MARRIAGE OR DOMESTIC PARTNERSHIP

 Dissolution of same-sex marriages or domestic partnerships may present unusual complexities but is generally procedurally similar to that of heterosexual marriages in terms of state family law.
 Implications under federal tax law, of course, are vastly different.
-For example, the gift tax possibility noted above may become a factor in distribution of property upon the dissolution of the marriage or domestic partnership unless the transfer is made in satisfaction of a palimony or other valid legal claim.
+For example, the gift tax possibility noted above may become a factor in the distribution of property upon the dissolution of the marriage or domestic partnership unless the transfer is made in satisfaction of palimony or other valid legal claims.
 Local law may even determine the amount of these transfers.
 For example, California couples who have been registered domestic partners for 10 or more years are subject to a 50% division of community assets upon dissolution of the domestic partnership.

 Alimony between same-sex spouses or domestic partners is not deductible and may also have gift tax consequences if the annual amount exceeds $13,000.